screenslaver4443/Pygame-school-tutorial-1/README.md

-# Pygame Template
+# Pygame Tutorial
-Pygame template file
+A tutorial from my school to teach pygame